Glacier Point Hotel: Redevelopment Controversy

 In 1974, MCA, an entertainment conglomerate which had acquired the Yosemite Park and Curry Company, put forward a proposal to construct the Glacier Park Tramway.
 The proposed aerial tramway was intended to create a connection between the valley floor and a newly reconstructed Glacier Point Hotel.
 MCA, also the operator of Universal theme parks, faced substantial opposition to their plan.

 Prominent organizations like the Sierra Club, alongside many private citizens, mounted a vigorous campaign against the plan, petitioning the federal government to intervene and limit the scope of the project.
 John Burton, U.S. House of Representatives member for San Francisco, voiced his opinion on the Yosemite situation, stating, "Natural areas like Yosemite should remain in the natural state and not be transformed into Disneylands.
 They are public reserves, not to be exploited."

 As a result of these objections, the Yosemite General Management Plan was enacted in September 1980.
 This plan crucially incorporated permanent restrictions designed to prevent future commercial development at Glacier Point.

 Legacy

 In later years, a granite amphitheater was built on the site of the hotel, and a new visitor center was completed nearby.
 These changes were part of a 1996-1997 modernization effort to transform the heavily traveled path.
 Even so, some evidence of the Glacier Point Hotel, such as some of the old foundations, are still evident.
-The iconic boulder behind the hotel has also remained in its original position.